Frittata: History

 The Italian word frittata derives from friggere and roughly means 'fried'.
 This was originally a general term for cooking eggs in a frying pan.
 Outside Italy, frittata was seen as equivalent to "omelette" until at least the mid-1950s.

 In Naples, the dish is claimed to have been invented locally.
 There, a variety made from pasta is most popular and is a source of local pride, with its creation held to represent "stroke of Neapolitan genius", in contrast with an occasional perception outside the region that the version's creation and popularity signifies poverty and a lack of variety in Neapolitan cuisine.
 (Note: Food writer Arthur Schwartz summarizes the sentiment as expressed in jokes that "those poor people whose cuisine is so limited and who eat so much pasta that they even put it in their omelets".)
 In the Naples region, frittatas are always thin.
-Varieties made without spaghetti are also commonly eaten; in smaller portions in the antipasto course and in larger pieces as a main.
+Varieties made without spaghetti are also commonly eaten, in smaller portions in the antipasto course and in larger pieces as a main course.

-Differences to a conventional omelette
+Variations

 Frittata has come to be a term for a distinct variation that Delia Smith describes as "Italy's version of an open-face omelette".
 When used in this sense, there are four key differences from a conventional omelette: